isomerpages/govtech-stp/_travelling-to-singapore/arriving-overview.md

 ### 3) Foreign Short-Term Visitors

-Short term visitors departing from the following countries/regions may apply to enter Singapore for any purpose of visit.
+Short-term visitors departing from the following countries/regions may apply to enter Singapore for any purpose of visit.
 Conditions apply.
 Click the relevant countries/regions for more details.

-Short term visitors from the following countries/regions may apply to enter Singapore for any purpose of visit.
+Short-term visitors from the following countries/regions may apply to enter Singapore for any purpose of visit.
 <ul style="list-style-type: disc;">
 		<li><a href="/vtl/requirements-and-process">Brunei</a></li>
 			<li><a href="/vtl/requirements-and-process">Germany</a></li>